xClaugod/aereoporto/README.md

 ## Introduction
 Hey visitors🚶‍♀️🚶‍♂️, welcome to my final project for best engage & sistemi informativi!
-This is an app wrote using java & spring boot
+- This is an app wrote using java & spring boot
-Database: MySQL
+- Database: MySQL
-Test: JUnit & Mockito
+- Test: JUnit & Mockito

-Following test track, i code this web app to search and book flight.
-Profiles are just for admin which can create,delete,update a flight.
+ Following test track, i code this web app to search and book flight. ✈️
+- Profiles are just for admin which can create,delete,update a flight.
+- Free users can book a flight with specific #person and baggage weight.
+(But only following test directives)

 This repo contains 2 folder: